OSAS/rh-events/2013/FOSDEM.md

 ### Time: February 2, 2013 11:00-11:30 CET
 ### Location: Virtualization devroom

-This talk gives an overview on the state of the qemu usb subsystem.
+This talk gives an overview on the state of the QEMU USB subsystem.
 What happened last year?
 What are the plans for the future?
 Where do we stand in terms of USB 3.0 support?

-The intended audience are people who are interested in usb in virtual machines (vusb) both developers and users.
+The intended audience are people who are interested in USB in virtual machines (vusb) both developers and users.
 The audience is expected to be familiar with generic virtualization concepts, but no deep technical knowledge is required.